leitao/containers/README.md

 ## Scripts structure ##

-The two major directories contains the same scripts, one to run at VCaaS cloud images, and another on in a Cloud machine in Brazil.
+The two major directories contains the same scripts, one to run at VCaaS cloud images, and another one in a single machine in Brazil.

 ## Privileges ##

-Almost all these commands could be run with unpriviliged users, although, debootstrap(1) command needs a sudo privilege, meaning that the LXD example will be used with sudo.
+Almost all these commands could be run with unprivileged users, although, debootstrap(1) command needs a sudo privilege, meaning that the LXD example will be used with sudo.

 ## Virtual Machines ##

 These machines are provided as part of a Technology Preview of a Virtual Machine Service running on POWER8 in SoftLayer.
 They have a PED in the Solution EXPO if anyone is interested in learning more.
 The PED will be in the Systems - Power Area.

 Instance      |  IP
 --------------|--------------